fetzerms/cryptboot-ssh/README.md

 ### Key server setup

 These steps are executed on the **keyvm**.
 As mentioned above, variables are used.
-If you close your terminal and decide the resum the steps, make sure to set these variables *again*.
+If you close your terminal and decide the resume the steps, make sure to set these variables *again*.
 If you decide to add a second client, make sure to use a different client name.

 ```bash
 user@keyvm:~$ clientName="cryptvm"